xiwenc/fastpush/README.md

 - FastPush is lightning fast because it skips the staging phase in Cloud Foundry for subsequent changes.
 This means that `cf fast-push` cannot and will never replace the standard `cf push` command.
 - FastPush *does not* work with multi-instance deployments
 - FastPush should *never* be used to deploy production applications

+Usage
+===

+It is extremely easy to start using *FastPush*:

+1. Build and include [cf-fastpush-controller](https://github.com/xiwenc/cf-fastpush-controller) executable in your application code.
+2. Build and install [cf-fastpush-plugin](https://github.com/xiwenc/cf-fastpush-plugin) in your CF CLI.
+As of this writing there is no Heroku plugin yet.
+3. Modify your `manifest.yml` to configure your application and `cf-fastpush-controller`.
+4. After your first `cf push` you can incrementally push updates with `cf fast-push`.

 Cloud Foundry Tutorial
 ===